 Aside from his vast training and background, Mr. Perry has also litigated and tried a broad spectrum of criminal matters, including Unlawful Possession of a Firearm, Drug Distribution, Robbery, Sexual Assault and Murder.
 In particular, Mr. Perry is one of the few criminal attorneys who has litigated numerous matters wherein the Prosecution utilized DNA evidence and digital forensic evidence.
 Mr. Perry is also experienced in Mental Health issues in the Criminal Justice System.
 As an Assistant Prosecutor, Mr. Perry was one of only two (2) Prosecutors charged with litigating Krol matters wherein the defendant was deemed Insane or Incompetent to stand trial.

 Outside of the practice of law, Mr. Perry is a sought after lecturer in higher education.
 In addition to have lectured for Law Enforcement Academies for Police and Correctional Officers, Mr. Perry is a Senior Adjunct Professor at Rowan University – Burlington County College, having taught classes on Criminal Law and Procedure for over five (5) years.
 Mr. Perry also serves as an Adjunct Professor for the Trial Advocacy Program at Rutgers School of Law.

-Mr. Perry resides in Burlington County with his wife and two (2) children.
-He is also is deeply committed to the Children’s Hemiplegia & Stroke Association and is an advocate for opiate addiction treatment and recovery.
+Mr. Perry is a Burlington County resident and is also is deeply committed to the Children’s Hemiplegia & Stroke Association and is an advocate for opiate addiction treatment and recovery.